CorundumGames/CorundumGames.Codegen/README.md

 This plugin generates a `DisposeDataFeature` in `Generated/Features`.
 Add it to your `Systems` instance to enable it in your project.
+You may also add the generated systems to your `Systems` instances directly.

+Disposable components may be added to as many `Context`s as you'd like.
+This plugin will generate systems for each combination of component and context.

+Entitas pools components, therefore your `Dispose()` method **must not** make them unusable.
+This means your disposable components must not use a `disposed` flag, nor should they ever throw [`ObjectDisposedException`](https://docs.microsoft.com/en-us/dotnet/api/system.objectdisposedexception?view=netstandard-2.1).

 ### Compatibility